 Double Gloucester – A good quality tawny port makes a good airing also look at Montepulciano d`Abruzzo or a Riesling.

 Edam – Any Cabernet or Merlot based wine from Bordeaux and surrounds works very well.
 Try a Riesling for a white.

 Elmhirst – a triple cream mould ripened cheese similar to Vignotte.
 Light texture and delicate flavour when young.
 Here a light

 Italian white wine would be good.

 Emmental – Sauvignon Blanc again goes very well try also a Californian Zinfandel or from Italy a Primitivo.
 Beaujolais and Côtes du Rhône are also recommended.

 Epoisses – Napoleon’s favourite.
-Strong in flavour and aroma, this classic cheese from Burgundy should be matched with a wine from the same region – a red or a white will be great.
-The cheese is washed in Marc and therefore matches well with Marc de Bourgogne.
+Strong in flavour and aroma, this classic cheese from Burgundy should be matched with a wine from the same region – a white of course, a Chablis preferably.
+I’ve also seen recommendations for matching with Gewurztraminer.
+Epoisses is washed in Marc and therefore matches well with Marc de Bourgogne.

 Evora – From East of Lisbon, Portugal.
 Sheep`s milk cheese.
 If you can find it drink a local wine Vila Santa.

 Feta – the soft cheese from Greece.
 A full dry wine such as an Alsace Riesling or a red Beaujolias.
 Retsina too, for a true Greek experience.